Health Insurance

 No, there is still private health insurance under the ACA.
 The ACA created health insurance exchanges where consumers can compare and shop for private insurance plans.
 The ACA also sets many new federal rules and protections that apply to private health insurance plans in each state.

-Does the ACA include new rules about insurance premiums?
+Does the ACA include rules about insurance premiums?

 Yes, premiums may vary based on a person’s age, the area of the state in which the policy is sold, tobacco use, and family composition.
 Under the ACA, these are the only factors that an insurance company can use when they set premiums.
 Insurance companies cannot refuse to insure or charge higher premiums to consumers with medical problems.
 The ACA also reduces the difference in premiums charged for younger and older people and eliminates differences between premiums charged for men and women.
 Health plans in the individual and small group markets must, under the ACA, cover certain services.